kreativan/opencart-kreativan-module/README.md

-# opencart-kreativan-module
+### OpenCart product display module blueprint
-OpenCart product display module blueprint
+Module will display latest productas and manually selected featured products.
+This is just a blueprint for creating product display modules for opencart...